MultiQC/MultiQC/docs/core/reports/customisation.md

 ## Sample grouping

-MultiQC does its best to have one row per sample in the General Statistics table.
+MultiQC does its best to have one row per sample in a table.
 Some modules, however, may produce multiple results per sample.
-These will be treated as separate samples alongside the shorter "merged" samplename from downstream steps, resulting in half-empty rows.
+These will be treated as separate samples alongside the shorter "merged" sample name from downstream steps, resulting in half-empty rows.
 A prominent example of this is FastQC, that can be run separately for forward and reverse reads:

 ![Table: General Statistics table without sample grouping](../../../docs/images/genstats_grouping_ungrouped.png)

-To improve how these samples are shown, MultiQC attempts to [group such samples](../reports/#sample-grouping).
+To improve how these samples are shown, MultiQC attempts to [group such samples](../reports/reports.md#sample-grouping).
 For modules that support this option, MultiQC offers a config option `table_sample_merge` that maps chunk labels to file name patterns.

-For example, to group `SAMPLE_R1` and `SAMPLE_R2` together as `SAMPLE`, you can use it as follows:
+For example, to tell MultiQC to group `SAMPLE_R1` and `SAMPLE_R2` together as `SAMPLE`, you can specify the following section in the config:

 ```yaml
 table_sample_merge: